 These other cannabinoids each have their own unique effects that work in tandem with CBD to provide more holistic benefits than you’ll get from pure CBD isolate.
 Let’s take a look at each of these cannabinoids and the unique benefits they offer.

 CBC is anti-viral and antimicrobial, meaning it fights viruses and bacteria4.
 This means that CBC can help aid your immune system in fighting off illnesses.
 CBC also contains many of the same pain-reducing and anti-inflammatory properties of CBD.
 So, for those with pain and inflammation, ingesting CBC along with CBD will provide more well-rounded relief.

 CBG is predominantly mood-stabilizing.
 This is great for those who are taking CBD for psychological conditions such as anxiety and depression.
 Taking CBD along with CBG will help keep you feeling positive and happy, and will work to prevent mood swings.
 It is also thought to be a very effective “neuroprotectant”, meaning it protects brain cells from degeneration6.

 This would make it an excellent cannabinoid for those who are either suffering from or susceptible to degenerative neurological diseases.
 Such diseases include Huntington’s Disease and Multiple Sclerosis.
 These properties make CBG one of the most sought after cannabinoids besides CBD and THC, as well as very expensive to procure on its own.

-Our wholesale CBD distillate is just as versatile to use for commercial purposes as CBD isolate.
-It can be used to make edibles, vaping solutions, beauty products, and topical cremes.
+Our bulk CBD distillate is just as versatile to use for commercial purposes as CBD isolate.
+It can be used to make edibles, vaping solutions, beauty products, and topical creams.
 It can also be sold on its own for dabbing, which has become popular in recent years.

 Vaping and Dabbing